 This course introduces the complete development cycle of Embedded Linux System, teaches the knowledge to create an embedded Linux foundation, and extends this foundation to interfacing application designs.
 Linux offers reliability. features, open-source code, and a proven track record: these features make it perfectly suited for embedded system design.
 Topics covered include how to use and develop Embedded Linux products using ARM7 devices, including the production of a live target system.
 Students will take home their own developed Embedded Linux System.
-The course is designed to teach a wide range of applications from routers to embedded control systems and interfaces.
+The course is designed to teach a wide range of applications from routers to embedded control systems and interfaces

-CEN 450 Design Project
+CEN 450A Computer Engineering Design Project I

-The objective of this course is to provide guided experience in wide areas of computer and electrical engineering to student teams working on design projects.
+The objective of this course is to provide quided experience in wide areas of computer and electrical engineering to student teams working on design projects.
 The projects will integrate various engineering skills into operational engineering prototypes.
 The projects will emphasize problem definition, design conceptualization, modeling, fabrication and system integration in software and hardware aspects.
+This course is part of a two course series spanning one full academic year.
+In this course students identify a problem and propose a computer engineering solution to it.